-If you are interesting in gardening at the Mayne Island Community Garden there may be a few plots available.
-If you would like to be on the waiting list please use the contact form on this website giving us your name and contact info.
+If you would like to be on the Garden waiting list please use the contact form on this website giving us your name and contact info.
 Reminder to current gardeners: make sure you fill out the membership form.
 This is required to garden.

 If you are currently a member of the garden and have a plot your Plot Fee of $20 is now due.
 Please go to the membership page on this website for instructions on how to pay.
 Deadline to pay your 2020 plot fee is the end of February.
 Please don't forget to fill in your membership form. (membership forms are to be completed each year)